jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarmaction.md

 #### Message

 The push notification message.
 This can include variables.
-For more information, see Alarms - Message Variables.
+For more information, see [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables].

 For more information on the receipt of these push notifications, refer to the Spotlight Mobile User Guide.